Aggressive Dog

-What should I do about my aggressive dog?
+What can I do about my aggressive dog?

 Behavior that may seem cute in a small puppy becomes less acceptable as your dog becomes fully grown.
 The best time to train a dog is obviously when he’s still a puppy and not too set in his ways.
 However an adult dog certainly can be trained and if you’re having a problem with aggressive dog behavior, this needs to be done as soon as possible.